bosbec/mobileresponseDocs/services/unspecifiedDoc.md

 **Priority**
 Each incident is assigned a priority which ranges in severity from Lowest (1) to Highest (5).

-**Tasklist**
-When creating a tasklist the user enter altnernatives, reminder and which group the tasklist is sent to.
+When creating a **tasklist** the user enter altnernatives, reminder and which group the tasklist is sent to.
 The reminder send a message to the group in a given interval and reminds them to answer the checklist in the application.